 Opioid addiction remains a disturbing problem in the United States.
 Many theories have been proposed and programs developed in the hopes of reducing the epidemic.
 The U.S. Food and Drug Administration recently approved a mobile app known as reSET-O, which is designed to enable opioid abusers to maintain sobriety as part of an outpatient treatment program.

 During the first six months of 2017, more than 66,000 people became victims of drug overdoses that resulted in fatalities.
-In the same year, approximately 1.9 people suffered nonfatal overdoses after abusing opiates.
+In the same year, approximately 1.9 million people suffered nonfatal overdoses after abusing opiates.
 The largest increase in the number of overdoses occurred in Delaware, New Jersey, Ohio, Pennsylvania and Washington D.C.
 It’s estimated that more than 20 million people in the United States are addicted to opioid medications.

 The app will be made available by prescription and provides cognitive behavior therapy online.
 Clients using the app will also receive transmucosal buprenorphine treatment.
 The therapy plan requires that clients must be 18 years of age or older.
 They must additionally stay under the direct supervision of a qualified medical practitioner.